 Executive Director – Connie Stewart

 Connie Stewart was born in East Orange, NJ, and lived on the East Coast until she was eight.
 In the early 1970s her family moved to San Jose, CA. She comes from a family that is very passionately involved in the political process.
 Volunteering for local non-profit causes was also at the center of everyday lives.
 In high school she ran blood banks, food drives and tutored children with one or more parents in jail.
-Connie moved to Arcata to attend Humboldt State University 30 years ago and has never left.
+Connie moved to Arcata to attend Humboldt State University 31 years ago and has never left.
 She graduated in 1988 with a B.A. in speech communication.
 After graduating, she got a local job at the Northcoast Environmental Center, where she worked for 14 years until she was recruited by former Assemblymember Patty Berg to work for the state legislature covering one of the largest rural districts in the lower 48.
 She was elected to the Arcata City Council in 1996 and was re-elected in 2000 and served as Mayor for 2 years.
-Her personal passions are cooking, gardening and watching sports.
+Her personal passions are paper crafting, cooking, gardening and watching sports.
 She’s the kind of woman who might make a man complain, “Honey, you never talk to me during half-time anymore.”
-Connie is hoping to hear from you at (707) 826-3402 or email@example.com.
+Connie is hoping to hear from you at (707) 826-3402 or firstname.lastname@example.org.

 COO – Barbara Browning

 Barbara has spent the past 10 years running her own business, OrderWithin, offering training and consulting to help people to be more organized, focused and productive in the workplace, and organized enough to function creatively at home.
 Prior to that she was an Operations Director in the non-profit sector for 6 years.
-Before that she enjoyed a 20-yer career as a massage therapist.
+Before that she enjoyed a 20-year career as a massage therapist.
 She brings her love of creating order and effective systems to CCRP to help us be even more effective at what we do.
 Barbara has a BA in Psychology from HSU and graduated in 1988.
 Some of her hobbies are gardening, studying Romance languages, and creating large-scale community service projects.
 You can reach Barbara at (707) 826-3409 or Barbara.Browning@humboldt.edu.